Toloka/docs/en/guide/concepts/check-performers.md

 #### Captcha

-Use the [Captcha](captcha.md) rule to protect yourself from robots.
+Use the [Captcha](captcha.md) rule to protect from robots.
 In Toloka, a captcha is shown every 10 assignments.
 If assignments are completed quickly and captchas get in the way, they can be shown every 20 assignments: specify low captcha frequency in the pool settings.

 ![](../_images/cp-captcha.png)